Lovesac (LOVE)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Lovesac has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 4.8%, lousy for a consumer discretionary business.
+Lovesac broke even from a free cash flow perspective over the last two years, giving the company limited opportunities to return capital to shareholders.

 9. Return on Invested Capital (ROIC)